How to deliver 360 degree feedback effectively

 4. Position feedback and bias

 I always explain that feedback is incredibly helpful, but ultimately it reflects the perceptions of others rather than reality.
-I state that the feedback should be respected and valued, but ultimately it is down to the individual to decide whether it is helpful and the extent to which it needs to be taken on board or acted upon.
-As the coach, it is your role to ensure that the feedback is helpful and not damaging, that you challenge the individual if they are dismissing it but support them if they are taking it too personally.
+I state that the feedback should be respected and valued, but it is down to the individual to decide whether it is helpful.
+They can choose the extent it needs to be taken on board or acted upon.
+As the coach, it is your role to ensure that the feedback is helpful and not damaging.
+You may challenge the individual if they are dismissing key points or support them if they are taking it too personally.

 5. Outline the feedback process